 Sir Alec Issigonis’ genius, aided and abetted by Charles Griffin, had created a situation where British cars seemed poised to conquer the world.
 The Mini and ADO16 1100/1300 were British-designed world cars loved and bought all over the globe.
 Their innovation enabled buyers to overlook their detail design flaws, faults that would not be tolerated in their successors.
 The Mini and ADO16 had brand values that later volume British Leyland cars did not, but nobody seemed to realise that at the time.

 End of an era

-Having established their reputation in Europe, Honda began manufacturing at Swindon and the need for a link with Rover became superfluous.
-The subsequent Rover 600 and HHR 400 were Honda designs adapted on conditions imposed by Honda on the cash strapped British manufacturer.
+Having established its reputation in Europe, Honda began manufacturing at Swindon and the need for a link with Rover became superfluous.
+The subsequent Rover 600 and HHR 400 were Honda designs adapted on conditions imposed by Honda on the cash-strapped British manufacturer.
 Rover had served its purpose and Honda was moving on.

 This engine was prone to head gasket failure, a design flaw that Rover was at first in denial of, then reluctant to rectify.
 Having clawed itself out of the mire from the depths of the traumas of the 1970s and rebuilt its credibility somewhat, the issue of the fragility of the K-Series engine was seen by many as further evidence that unreliability came as standard with cars built at Longbridge and Cowley.
 It simply reinforced old views that British cars were unreliable.
 Have you ever tried telling anybody faced with a repair bill for their K-Series engine that a 1995-2005 Rover is a good car?